IlyaMuromec/STM32_ServoDrive/README.md

 Program execution sequence
 1) Program starts with declaration and definition nessesary vars and constants.
 2) Then initiation of nessesary peripheral units is executed.
+These are:
-These are TIM1 for generating PWM signals in up/down mode with 20 kHz frequency and calling ADC1 TIM2 for geting signal of encoder
+ TIM1 for generating PWM signals in up/down mode with 20 kHz frequency and calling ADC1, TIM2 for geting signal of encoder,
- TIM3 for generating interruption with 2 kHz frequency for handling no importent vars ADC1 for measuring phase currents, supply voltage, temperature and voltage of target of speed DMA1 for transfering data from ADC1 regulag register to array dataADC1[8] and calling interruption USART for communicating with PC in future
+ TIM3 for generating interruption with 2 kHz frequency for handling no importent vars, ADC1 for measuring phase currents, supply voltage, temperature and voltage of target of speed, DMA1 for transfering data from ADC1 regulag register to array dataADC1[8] and calling interruption, USART for communicating with PC in future,
- DAC1 for output analog signals of speed and general current GPIO for getting and setting signals enable and fault
+ DAC1 for output analog signals of speed and general current, GPIO for getting and setting signals enable and fault,
 3) Then encoder is colibrated
-4) After initialization forever loop starts and all work implements in interruptions current loop is solved in interruption of DMA with frequency 20 kHz speed loop is solved also in	interruption of DMA but with frequency 2 kHz handling other analog signal and prepering analog output are complited in interruption of TIM3 with frequency 2 kHz interface with PC will be implement in interruption of UART
+4) After initialization forever loop starts and all work implements in interruptions: current loop is solved in interruption of DMA with frequency 20 kHz, speed loop is solved also in	interruption of DMA but with frequency 2 kHz, handling other analog signal and prepering analog output are complited in interruption of TIM3 with frequency 2 kHz, interface with PC will be implement in interruption of UART.